-LUKOIL completed the purchase of a 45% share in The Zeeland refinery in Vlissingen, The Netherlands
+LUKOIL finalizes acquisition of 45% stake in The Zeeland refinery in Vlissingen, The Netherlands

 The value of the stake, excluding crude oil and products inventory, was USD 600 million, in line with an agreement reached between LUKOIL and Total last June.